Access in Hospice

 Disparities in the use of hospice and palliative care is a concern that Seasons is actively combating.
-We began by creating a Diversity Department that is responsible for community outreach and educational training in communities underserved in end-of-life care.
+We began by creating a Cultural Inclusion Council that is responsible for community outreach and educational training in communities underserved in end-of-life care.

 At Seasons Hospice, we encourage the awareness and respect for diversity in our staff and among our patients and their families.
 We have a no-tolerance policy for stereotyping, prejudice, discrimination or racism.